-I am a postdoctoral associate in Bharath Chandrasekaran's SoundBrain lab, University of Pittsburgh.
-Broadly, I investigate how people perceive and acquire linguistically-relevant speech units across multiple languages, including Spanish.
-My research program triangulates on these questions using linguistics (mostly phonetics and phonology), neuroimaging, and machine learning.
-Much of my work is informed by psycholinguistics and theoretical linguistics.
-My goal is to develop computational and neurobiologically-informed models to test theoretical predictions and inform clinical treatments.
-I also use non-invasive brain stimulation to explore new means to optimize L2 learning and neural rehabilitation.
+I'm a postdoctoral associate in Bharath Chandrasekaran's SoundBrain lab, University of Pittsburgh.
+Broadly, I investigate how people process and acquire speech sounds and categories across multiple languages, including Spanish, English, and Chinese.
+My research program triangulates on these questions using psycholinguistics, neuroimaging, brain stimulation, and machine learning.
+My goal is to develop computational and neurobiologically-informed models to test theoretical predictions and inform clinical treatments

 - Llanos, F., McHaney, J. R., Schuerman, W. L., Yi, H. G., Leonard, M. K., & Chandrasekaran, B. (in review).
 Non-invasive peripheral nerve stimulation enhances speech category learning in adults.

 - Feng, G., Gan, Z., Llanos, F., Meng, D., Wang, S., Wong, P., & Chandrasekaran, B. (in review).
 A distributed dynamic brain network underlies speech perceptual constancy and categorization decision.

 - Llanos, F., Xie, Z., & Chandrasekaran, B. (2019).
 Biometric identiﬁcation of listener identity from frequency following responses to speech.
 Journal of Neural Engineering, 16(5). https://doi.org/10.1088/1741-2552/ab1e01.